Friday, September 28, 2012

 The defiant move, they hope, will prompt the IRS to enforce a 1954 tax code amendment that prohibits tax-exempt organizations, such as churches, from making political endorsements.
 Alliance Defending Freedom, which is holding the October summit, said it wants the IRS to press the matter so it can be decided in court.
 The group believes the law violates the First Amendment by “muzzling” preachers.

-“The purpose is to make sure that the pastor -- and not the IRS -- decides what is said from the pulpit,” Erik Stanley, senior legal counsel for the group, told FoxNews.com.
-“It is a head-on constitutional challenge.”
+“The purpose is to make sure that the pastor -- and not the IRS -- decides what is said from the pulpit."- Erik Stanley, Alliance Defending Freedom

 Stanley said pastors attending the Oct.
 7 “Pulpit Freedom Sunday” will “preach sermons that will talk about the candidates running for office” and then “make a specific recommendation.”